 One unexpected feature is the 4GB of internal memory, which is expandable to 16GB using an external SD card.
 There’s also a basic Qualcomm Snapdragon 210 processor, which makes the 4G capabilities of the phone a possibility.
 Battery life is also excellent, with 10 hours of talk time and over 11 days of standby time.

 Overall the MyFlip is a solid handset for those who appreciate simplicity and the sleek designs of a past era.Learn more about the Alcatel MyFlip

 Best cheap flip phone: Ushining F230

 - Why we like it: Good price for a backup, emergency use phone

 - Works with: AT&T and T-Mobile networks

-You’ve probably never heard of the Ushining brand, but that’s no reason to give up on it before giving it a try.
-While the phone won’t work on Verizon’s network, it’s a good match for the AT&T and T-Mobile 3G networks, or any of the discount carriers that use these networks, all at a good price.
+You’ve probably never heard of the Ushining brand, but that’s no reason to rule it out as a cheap flip phone option.
+While it won’t work on Verizon’s network, it’s a good match for the AT&T and T-Mobile 3G networks, or any of the discount carriers that use these networks, all at a good price.

-Alcatel GO FLIP™ 3: Best flip phone for battery
+Best flip phone for battery life: Alcatel GO FLIP™ 3

 - Price: $100

 - Why we like it: Long-lasting battery, simple to use